edgedb/easy-edgedb/README.md

   slaves: {Object {name: 'Woman 1'}, Object {name: 'Woman 2'}, Object {name: 'Woman 3'}}, },
 ```

+This might make you wonder: what if we do want two-way links?
+There's actually a very convenient way to do it (it's called a **backward link**), but we won't look at it until Chapters 14 and 15.
+If you're really curious you can skip to those chapters but there's a lot more to learn before then.

 ## Just type \<json> to generate json